-Open Space and Offsetting Carbon Emission Activity
+Open Space and Offsetting Carbon Emission Activities

-Level Open Space Offsetting Carbon Emission Activities Reported Silver The city adopted climate adaptation strategies, committing the city to ensuring that its open space and wildlife preserves are resilient to expected climate change impacts.
-2015
+1. The city adopted climate adaptation strategies, committing the city to ensuring that its open space and wildlife preserves are resilient to expected climate change impacts.

-Level Open Space Offsetting Carbon Emission Activities Reported Gold The city is currently revising the city's habitat monitoring, management and restoration protocols to address different climatic conditions in the future.
-2015 The city evaluating opportunities to leverage the emerging "carbon market" as a means to fund the ongoing management and expansion of its urban forests.
+- 2. The city is currently revising the city's habitat monitoring, management and restoration protocols to address different climatic conditions in the future. - 3.
+The city evaluating opportunities to leverage the emerging "carbon market" as a means to fund the ongoing management and expansion of its urban forests.

-Level Open Space Offsetting Carbon Emission Activities Reported Platinum The city adopted a new Shade Tree Policy that requires 50% shade cover for parking stalls and encourages preservation of existing shade trees.
-2015 The city installed master valves throughout the city's open space network to prevent water leaks from irrigation line breaks.
-3. The city is developing a new Natural Resources Management Plan, through a stakeholder-driven process, to better manage the Chula Vista bayfront's sensitive species and habitat.
+- 4. The city adopted a new Shade Tree Policy that requires 50% shade cover for parking stalls and encourages preservation of existing shade trees. - 5.
+The city installed master valves throughout the city's open space network to prevent water leaks from irrigation line breaks. - 6.
+The city is developing a new Natural Resources Management Plan, through a stakeholder-driven process, to better manage the Chula Vista bayfront's sensitive species and habitat.

-Promoting Community and Individual Action Activity
+Promoting Community and Individual Action Activities

-Level Promoting Community and Individual Action Activities Reported Silver 1.
-The city is implementing part of a federally-funded grant with the California Center for Sustainable Energy to develop the Chula Vista Community Savings Initiative, a "group buy" program for whole home energy upgrades.
-2015
+1. The city is implementing part of a federally-funded grant with the California Center for Sustainable Energy to develop the Chula Vista Community Savings Initiative, a "group buy" program for whole home energy upgrades.

-Level Promoting Community and Individual Action Activities Reported Gold 1.
-The city assisted Rancho del Rey residents in selecting preferred Energy Upgrade California contractors, who will offer generous discounts and extended warranties to participating homeowners in their neighborhood through the Initiative.
-2015 2.
+- 2. The city assisted Rancho del Rey residents in selecting preferred Energy Upgrade California contractors, who will offer generous discounts and extended warranties to participating homeowners in their neighborhood through the initiative. - 3.
 The City of Chula Vista collaborated with the California Center for Sustainable Energy and San Diego Gas & Electric to develop an Energy Showcase Home providing residents an opportunity to learn firsthand about home energy upgrades.

-Level Promoting Community and Individual Action Activities Reported Platinum The City of Chula Vista created and maintains Facebook page for Chula Vista Clean promoting regional sustainability events and opportunities.
-2015 Under the Free Resource & Energy Business Evaluation (FREBE program), Chula Vista provided approximately 3,000 free energy and water evaluations to businesses as part of the city's licensing process.
-The city enrolled over 100 local businesses into its CLEAN Business recognition program to highlight their sustainable operations and facilities.
-4. The city started participating in the Georgetown University Energy Prize to challenge and encourage residents to save energy.
+- 4. The City of Chula Vista created and maintains facebook page for Chula Vista Clean promoting regional sustainability events and opportunities. - 5.
+Under the Free Resource & Energy Business Evaluation (FREBE program), Chula Vista provided approximately 3,000 free energy and water evaluations to businesses as part of the city's licensing process. - 6.
+The city enrolled over 100 local businesses into its CLEAN Business recognition program to highlight their sustainable operations and facilities. - 7.
+The city started participating in the Georgetown University Energy Prize to challenge and encourage residents to save energy.